 For this particular outcome, students must learn how to examine the opinions of others.
 They must also reflect on their thinking to formulate opinions.
-Students must gain experience asking complex, open-ended questions.
-They should be able to give reasonable and specific examples to justify their understanding of an idea, issue, or text.
-This outcome provides students with the opportunity to assess a variety of different ideas, issues, and texts.
+Students should incorporate asking and responding to complex, open-ended questions in their conversations.
+This addition enhances the level of conversation, thus enhancing the scope of this outcome.
+Students should be able to give reasonable and specific examples to justify their understanding of an idea, issue, or text.
 Students can further develop their ability to discuss their ideas in a professional, mature manner that meets the requirements of the speaking and listening situation.